Pascal Lota ferry Review and Specifications

 Pascal Lota ferry wiki

 Vessel's design is based on the MOBY LINES-owned sisterships Moby Wonder, Moby Aki and Moby Freedom (now Finlandia).
-The shiporder was placed by TALLINK-SILJA LINE (original shipowner) on August 5, 2005.
+The shipbuilding order was placed by TALLINK-SILJA LINE (original shipowner) on August 5, 2005.
 Keel-laying ceremony (ship's construction start) was on January 18, 2007.
 The launch (float-out from drydock) was on October 5.
-Ship's godmother was Mrs Kaia Kanepi (Estonian professional tennis player), with christening ceremony held on October 5, 2007.
+Ship's godmother was Mrs. Kaia Kanepi (Estonian professional tennis player), with christening ceremony held on October 5, 2007.

 The vessel has ice-strengthened hull (1A-class) and is powered by four WARTSILA marine diesel engines (model 12V46C) with total power output 50,4 MW.
-Propulsion system consists of 2 drive shafts with CPPs (controllable pitch propellers).
+The propulsion system consists of 2 drive shafts with CPPs (controllable pitch propellers).

 The ship was bought by Corsica Ferries in November 2015 for EUR 91 million (building cost EUR 120 million) and officially inaugurated on June 15, 2017, in Bastia.
 The ferry was named after company's founder Pascal Lota (1933-2016) who died on January 19, 2016.
 Before entering service as Corsica Ferries' 13th ferry (also fleet's flagship), Pascal Lota was drydock-renovated by Fincantieri for additional EUR 10 million.
 The maiden crossing for CORSICA-SARDINIA FERRIES was on June 1 (Livorno to Bastia).